-Dynamic Mode Decomposition (DMD) was initially proposed by Peter Schmid \cite{Sch10} (see also \cite{TRL+14}).
-It is a modal decomposition method for large data sets such as fluid flow simulations (see \cite{TBD+17} for an overview of different modal decomposition methods).
-While it is similar to Proper Orthogonal Decomposition (POD) \cite{Sir87}, the main difference is that instead of obtaining a basis with the optimal projection error, each of the DMD modes possesses a frequency with which it oscillates, determined by the corresponding complex eigenvalue \cite{RMB+09}.
+The most popular numerical approach to approximate the Koopman operator is Dynamic Mode Decomposition (DMD), which was initially proposed by Peter Schmid \cite{Sch10}.
+It is a modal decomposition method for large data sets such as fluid flow simulations.
+While being similar to Proper Orthogonal Decomposition (POD) \cite{Sir87}, the main difference is that instead of obtaining a basis with minimal $L^2$ projection error, each of the DMD modes possesses a frequency with which it oscillates, determined by the corresponding complex eigenvalue \cite{RMB+09}.
 Consequently, DMD can be interpreted as a generalized Fourier transform.

-Extended Dynamic Mode Decomposition (EDMD) \cite{WKR15,KKS16} is a generalization of DMD and can be used to compute a finite-dimensional approximation of the Koopman operator, its eigenvalues, eigenfunctions, and modes.
-The following brief description of EDMD is based on the review paper \cite{KNKWKSN17}.
-EDMD constructs an approximation of the Koopman operator from data (i.e.~measurements) given by $ z = f(y) \in \R^q$.
-For finite-dimensional systems, it is possible to observe the full state (\emph{full state observable}) but the approach is valid for arbitrary observables.
-In contrast to DMD, in EDMD the observations can be expressed in terms of arbitrary basis functions (e.g.~monomials, Hermite polynomials or radial basis functions).
+\emph{Extended Dynamic Mode Decomposition (EDMD)} \cite{WKR15,KKS16} is a generalization of DMD and can be used to compute a finite-dimensional approximation of the Koopman operator, its eigenvalues, eigenfunctions, and modes, cf.~\cite{KNK+18} for a survey.
+EDMD constructs an approximation of the Koopman operator from data (i.e., measurements) given by $ z = f(y) \in \R^q$.
+For finite-dimensional systems, it is possible to observe the entire (discretized) state (\emph{full state observable}) but the approach is valid for arbitrary observables.
+These observations are \emph{lifted} to a higher-dimensional space using arbitrary basis functions (e.g., monomials, Hermite polynomials or radial basis functions).
 For a given set of basis functions $ \{ \psi_{1},\,\psi_{2},\,\dots,\,\psi_{k} \} $ (a so-called \emph{dictionary}), we define $ \psi \colon \R^q \to \R^k $ by

-If $ \psi(z) = z $, we obtain DMD as a special case of EDMD.
-We assume that we have either measurement or simulation data, written in matrix form as
+Note that for $ \psi(z) = z $, we recover the standard DMD.
+The available measurement or simulation data (either obtained from one long or multiple short time series) is written in matrix form as

-where $ \widetilde{z}_i = f(\Phi(y_i)) $.
-The data can either be obtained via many short simulations or experiments with different initial conditions or one long-term trajectory or measurement.
-If the data is extracted from one long trajectory, then $ \widetilde{z}_i = z_{i+1} $.
-The data matrices are embedded into the typically higher-dimensional feature space by